Basic Trajectory Inference¶

 Traj.inference(method='slingshot',num_epochs=1)

-else, you can set debug_axes
+else, you can set debug_axes to visualize the lineage

 fig, axes = plt.subplots(nrows=2, ncols=2, figsize=(8, 8))